gabyse1/webpack-template/README.md

 - Install git on your local computer.
 - Clone this repository to your local computer.
 Choose the location you prefer.
+- Run the command *npm install* to install all project's dependencies.

 ### Deployment

-- Run the command *node install* to install all dependencies.
 - Run the command line *npm run start*.
 - The basic template will automatically open the *index.html* file in a browser.